 Like with the Mindbound, both loadouts have their uses, but the added range is just generally useful for attacking enemies in melee without granting them a double attack action in their activation, and as such is helps you keep your fighters alive longer.

 Abilities for the Cypher Lords Warband

-Spinning Somersault Strike (Quad): Your fighter can fly (like Acrobatic Leap), and make a bonus move action followed by a bonus attack action.
+- Spinning Somersault Strike (Quad, everyone): A bonus move action flying and then a bonus attack action.

 Strategy and Tactics for the Cypher Lords Warband